 Our services include many opportunities for us to meet the varying bereavement needs of children and young people.
-Following an initial assessment process, we ascertain the level of therapeutic intervention that the child/children require to best support their individual needs.
+Following an initial assessment process, we plan therapeutic interventions that are likely to best support the child's individual needs.

-Our menu of interventions include:
+Our interventions include: